UBC-MDS/DSCI-532_2024_1_TBtracker/README.md

 By following these instructions, users will be able to set up and run the **Global Tuberculosis Tracker** application locally, ensuring they have all the required dependencies installed through the Conda environment named `TBtracker`.

+## Contributing

+Interested in contributing?
+Check out the contributing guidelines.
+Please note that this project is released with a Code of Conduct.
+By contributing to this project, you agree to abide by its terms.
+Please check our [contributing file]([https://github.com/sandygross](https://github.com/UBC-MDS/DSCI-532_2024_1_TBtracker/blob/main/CONTRIBUTING.md)).

 ## Stakeholders
 - [Sandra Gross](https://github.com/sandygross)
 - [Sean Mckay](https://github.com/sean-m-mckay)